Speed skating: Overview

 There are variations on the mass-start races.
 In the regulations of roller sports, eight different types of mass starts are described.
 Among them are elimination races, where one or more competitors are eliminated at fixed points during the course; simple distance races, which may include preliminary races; endurance races with time limits instead of a fixed distance; points races; and individual pursuits.

 Races usually have rules about disqualification if an opponent is unfairly hindered; these rules vary between the disciplines.
 In long track speed skating, almost any infringement on the pairmate is punished, though skaters are permitted to change from the inner to the outer lane out of the final curve if they are not able to hold the inner curve, as long as they are not interfering with the other skater.
 In mass-start races, skaters will usually be allowed some physical contact.

 Team races are also held; in long track speed skating, the only team race at the highest level of competition is the team pursuit, though athletics-style relay races are held at children's competitions.
 Relay races are also held in short track and inline competitions, but here exchanges may take place at any time during the race, though exchanges may be banned during the last couple of laps.

 Most speed skating races are held on an oval course, but there are exceptions.
 Oval sizes vary; in short track speed skating, the rink must be an oval of 111.12 metres, while long track speed skating uses a similarly standardized 400 m rink.
 Inline skating rinks are between 125 and 400 metres, though banked tracks can only be 250 metres long.
 Inline skating can also be held on closed road courses between 400 and 1,000 metres, as well as open-road competitions where starting and finishing lines do not coincide.
 This is also a feature of outdoor marathons.

 In the Netherlands, marathon competitions may be held on natural ice on canals, and bodies of water such as lakes and rivers, but may also be held on artificially frozen 400 m tracks, with skaters circling the track 100 times, for example.

 History

-Nicolaas Bauer: Women's speed skating competition on the town canal at Leeuwarden, 1809.
+The first recorded women's speed skating competition in Leeuwarden in 1805, by Allert Jacobs van der Poort.